 Egyptian auteur cinema was dominated by Youssef Chahine (1926-2008).
 His early films work within the musical conventions of ‘Golden Age’ cinema but contain some striking twists indicative of his later experimentalism, including in his handling of sound.
 Bab al-Hadid (Cairo Station, 1958), for example, contains a scene where Hind Rustum (as ‘Hannuma’, a drinks seller on the train) dances playfully along to Egypt’s first rock’n’roll band, Mike and the Jets.
 Chahine, playing the disabled and predatory newspaper vendor anti-hero, dances along on the platform as the travelers’ clapping intensifies and the situation in the carriage spins out of control.
-A reflexive and experimental attitude towards song and dance routines is consistently on display in his later films, as, for example, in Awdit al-Ibn al-Dal (The Return of the Prodigal Son, 1976) starring Magda al-Roumi, with music by Hassan Abu al-Zayd and songs by Baligh Hamdi, Kamal al-Tawil and Sayyed Mekawi, and in his autobiographical Alexandria Trilogy (Iskindiriyya …Lih?
+A reflexive and experimental attitude towards song and dance routines is consistently on display in his later films, as, for example, in Awdit al-Ibn al-Dal (The Return of the Prodigal Son, 1976) starring Magda al-Roumi, with music by Abou Zeid Hassan and songs by Baligh Hamdi, Kamal al-Tawil and Sayyed Mekawy, and in his autobiographical Alexandria Trilogy (Iskindiriyya …Lih?
 [Alexandria… Why?, 1978], with music and sound by Fouad al-Zahiri; Haduta Masriyya [An Egyptian Story, 1982]; and Iskindiriyya Kaman wu Kaman [Alexandria Again and Forever, 1989]).

 If budgets were increasingly constrained and lavishly orchestrated film scores were a thing of the past, Egyptian film composers responded to the new conditions creatively.
 Pioneering electric guitarist Omar Khurshid introduced a rock idiom to Egyptian film soundtracks (e.g., Laylat il-abd ‘ala Fatma [The Night of Fatma's Arrest, 1984]).
 Mudi al-Imam’s soundtracks used keyboards and synthesizers to create distinctively angular soundtracks for dark, satirical comedies (e.g., Adel Imam’s al-Irhab wa-l-Kabab [Terrorism and Kebab, 1992]) and off-beat thrillers (e.g., Atef al-Tayyib’s Al-Hurub [The Escape, 1988]).
 Omar Khairat’s soundtracks by contrast featured, equally recognizably, an orchestral sound comprising soaring strings, romantic piano melodies and a soft-rock beat (Khalli Ballak min A‘lak [ Take Care of Your Mind, 1985]; Al-Irhabi [The Terrorist, 1994]).
 His soundtrack ‘classics’ have continued to be performed in orchestral concerts at Cairo’s Opera and elsewhere.
 Hani Shenouda’s soundtracks (Al-Harrif [The Street Player], 1984; Shams iz-Zanati, 1991) typically draw on the soundscapes of Egyptian and Mediterranean popular song.
-Meanwhile, Intissar Abd al-Fattah’s striking soundtrack to il-Tawq wi-l-Iswara (The Collar and the Bracelet, 1986), a grim peasant melodrama, evoked rural Egyptian folk melodies and incorporated traditional instruments such as the ney (flute).
+Meanwhile, Intissar Abd al-Fattah’s striking soundtrack to Al-Tawq wa-l-Iswara (The Collar and the Bracelet, 1986), a grim peasant melodrama, evoked rural Egyptian folk melodies and incorporated traditional instruments such as the ney (flute).

 The larger studios of the 1990s enabled a more tightly engineered studio sound.
-Yasir Abd al-Rahman’s soundtracks for political dramas and thrillers (Nasser 56, 1996, see YouTube examples below; Ard il-Khawf [Land of Fear], 1999) follow the conventions of Hollywood blockbuster soundtracks of the John Williams era while adding Egyptian and other non-western instruments and sounds (‘ud, panpipes, qanun).
+Yasir Abd al-Rahman’s soundtracks for political dramas and thrillers (Nasser 56, 1996, see YouTube examples below;) follow the conventions of Hollywood blockbuster soundtracks of the John Williams era while adding Egyptian and other non-western instruments and sounds (‘ud, panpipes, qanun).

-Rageh Daoud’s soundtrack to one of the most celebrated social-realist comedies of the decade, Daoud Abdel Sayed’s al-Kit Kat (1991; see YouTube examples below), features his ‘Passacaglia for Lute, String Orchestra and Organ.’
+Rageh Daoud’s soundtrack to one of the most celebrated social-realist comedies of the decade, Daoud Abd El Sayed’s al-Kit Kat (1991; see YouTube examples below), features his ‘Passacaglia for Lute, String Orchestra and Organ.’
 This punctuates the story of a blind man whose hashish smoking, singing and chaotic life entertain the neighborhood but reduce both him and his son to penury.
-Sayyed Mekawi provided the diegetic songs for the film’s ‘Kit Kat club,’ the hero’s hashish den, which are accompanied sparsely in traditional style on the ‘ud.
-The film is nostalgic for the tarab (musical enchantment) of ‘the old days’ represented by Mekawi’s songs, but the passacaglia emphasizes the underlying tragedy.
+Sayed Mekawy provided the diegetic songs for the film’s ‘Kit Kat club,’ the hero’s hashish den, which are accompanied sparsely in traditional style on the ‘ud.
+The film is nostalgic for the tarab (musical enchantment) of ‘the old days’ represented by Mekawy’s songs, but the passacaglia emphasizes the underlying tragedy.